What you need to know about changes in your town

 - The Huntington Youth Bureau on Park Avenue is closed to the public until further notice.

-- The Walt Whitman Birthplace State Historic Site will be closed from March 17 to April 6.
+- The Walt Whitman Birthplace State Historic Site will be closed through April 6.

 NISSEQUOGUE